mstksg/inCode/copy/entries/dependent-haskell-2.md

 [someNatVal]: http://hackage.haskell.org/package/base-4.9.0.0/docs/GHC-TypeLits.html#v:someNatVal

-These are just general principals, and they're not hard-fast rules.
-This list isn't exhaustive, and reflects my current progress in my journey towards a dependently typed lifestyle and also the things I can think of as I'm writing.
+These are just general principals, not hard-fast rules.
+This list reflects my current progress in my journey towards a dependently typed lifestyle and also the things come to mind as I write this blog post.
 If you come back in a month, you might see more things listed here!

 All said, I do find myself very happy when I see that a library I'm using offers *both* styles for me to use.
 And I've been known to submit PR's to a